ipalvis/BLBLogistic/README.md

 2) Sigma and its corresponding confidence interval
 3) Prediction values and their corresponding prediction intervals

+This package was created as a final project for STA 141C, Winter Quarter 2020, UC Davis.

 ## To load and build Package onto R
 Open a new R file, and run:
 ```r